Git Oops - A .gitconfig and alias example

 - System:

-I would recommend setting this up in the user config file (~/.gitconfig
+I would recommend setting this up in the user config file (~/.gitconfig).
+This

 way it changes how you interact with git for all your projects, but does not